wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 ### Choosing which task to run next

 In our example dataset analysis program, there was never a *choice* for deciding which task to run next.
-First we have to run "start".
+First, we have to run "start".
 Then, we have three tasks that are **ready**, that is, whose parents have all executed.
 Since we have 3 cores, we run all three, each on one core.
 In other words, since we have 3 paths in the DAG and 3 cores, we just run each path on its own core.